paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 Approval votes are very relevant nonetheless as we are going to see in the next section.

-## Ensuring Malicious Approval Votes Will Be Recorded
+## Ensuring Lazy Approval Votes Will Be Recorded

 ### Ensuring Recording

 While there is no need to record approval votes in the dispute coordinator preemptively, we do need to make sure they are recorded when a dispute actually happens.
 This is because only votes recorded by the dispute coordinator will be considered for slashing.
-While the backing group always gets slashed, a serious attack attempt will likely also consist of malicious approval checkers which will cast approval votes, although the candidate is invalid.
-If we did not import those votes, those nodes would likely cast an `invalid` explicit vote as part of the dispute in addition to their approval vote and thus avoid a slash.
-With the 2/3rd honest assumption it seems unrealistic that malicious actors will keep sending approval votes once they became aware of a raised dispute.
+It was decided sufficient to our threat model that malicious backers are slashed as opposed to both backers and approval checkers.
+However, we still must import approval votes from the approvals process into the disputes process to ensure that lazy approval checkers actually run the parachain validation function.
+Slashing lazy approval checkers is necessary, else we risk a useless approvals process where every approval checker blindly votes valid for every candidate.
+If we did not import approval votes, lazy nodes would likely cast a properly checked explicit vote as part of the dispute in addition to their blind approval vote and thus avoid a slash.
+With the 2/3rd honest assumption it seems unrealistic that lazy approval voters will keep sending unchecked approval votes once they became aware of a raised dispute.
 Hence the most crucial approval votes to import are the early ones (tranche 0), to take into account network latencies and such we still want to import approval votes at a later point in time as well (in particular we need to make sure the dispute can conclude, but more on that later).

 As mentioned already previously, importing votes is most efficient when batched.
 At the same time approval voting and disputes are running concurrently so